Pistonite/botw-ist/packages/manual/src/action/overworld.md

 - <skyb>shoot</skyb> is an alias of <skyb>use bow</skyb>.
 - <skyb>:overworld drop</skyb> command drops equipped equipments.

+Also, the <skyb>spawn</skyb> command can be used to add items directly to the overworld (i.e. on the ground).

 ## Syntax
 > `use CATEGORY_OR_ITEM` (defaults to 1 time) <br>
 > `use CATEGORY_OR_ITEM X times` <br>